 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-In accordance with the provisions of section 152 of the Companies Act 2013 and Articleof Association of the Company Mr. Aman Agrawal and Ms. Prachi Deshpande Directors of theCompany are liable for retire by rotation at the ensuing Annual General Meeting and being eligible offerherself for re-appointment.
-The Board recommends their re-appointment.
+In accordance with the provisions of Section 152 of the Companies Act 2013 and theCompany's Article of Association Ms. Prachi Deshpande Director of the Company is liablefor retire by rotation at the ensuing Annual General Meeting and being eligible offerherself for re-appointment.
+The Board recommends her re-appointment.

 KEY MANAGERIAL PERSONNEL